 Accommodation

-The accommodations examined in this study were those reported being used in Alabama—they included many different accommodations naturalistically being offered in a state.
-Details about accommodations use frequencies are reported as a result of the study.
+The accommodations examined were those reportedly being used in Alabama; they included many different accommodations naturalistically being offered in a state.
+Details about the frequency of use of specific accommodations were reported as findings.

 Participants

-The participants included 2,336 special education teachers from across the state of Alabama (U.S.).
+A total of 2,336 special education teachers from across the state of Alabama (U.S.) responded to and completed an educator survey.

 Dependent Variable